kevL/yata/ReadMe.txt

 RMB       - click a col-boundary to auto-width a col (Note that frozen cols
             can't be re-sized.)
 RMB+Shift - sorts the table by the col either ascending or descending (Note that
-            the ID-header changes to a reddish color as a warning to indicate that the table is not ordered correctly.
+            the ID-header changes to a red color as a warning to indicate that the table is not ordered correctly.
 Before sorting by cols, it is strongly suggested to check the row-IDs under 2da Ops->Test row order, since re-sorting by row-IDs is the best way to get your table back into its correct order.
 Tables are saved in the order that they are sorted.)